ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/using-lb/guide.en-gb.md

 ## Some concepts: ClusterIP, NodePort, Ingress and LoadBalancer

 When you begin to use Kubernetes for real applications, one of the first questions is how to get external traffic into your cluster.
-The [official doc](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types){.external} gives you a good but rather dry explanation on the topic, but here we are trying to explain the concepts in a minimal, need-to-know way.
+The [official doc](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types){.external} gives you a good but rather dry explanation of the topic, but here we are trying to explain the concepts in a minimal, need-to-know way.

 There are several ways to route the external traffic into your cluster:

-- Using Kubernetes proxy and `ClusterIP`: The default Kubernetes `ServiceType` is `ClusterIP`, that exposes the `Service` on a cluster-internal IP.
+- Using Kubernetes proxy and `ClusterIP`: The default Kubernetes `ServiceType` is `ClusterIP`, which exposes the `Service` on a cluster-internal IP.
 To reach the `ClusterIP` from an external source, you can open a Kubernetes proxy between the external source and the cluster.
-Its is usually only used for development.
+It is usually only used for development.

 - Exposing services as `NodePort`: Declaring a `Service` of type `NodePort` exposes the service on each Node’s IP at a static port (the `NodePort`).
 You can then access the `Service` from the outside of the cluster by requesting `<NodeIp>:<NodePort>`.
 It can be used for production, with some limitations.